mbudisic/pstuts-rag/README.md

-# 📼 EVA --- Enhanced Video Archive
+# 📼 EVA

-An EVA provides intelligent search and retrieval capabilities for video content using RAG (Retrieval-Augmented Generation).
-EVA makes video content easily searchable and accessible.
-While the **[Adobe Photoshop video tutorial dataset](https://huggingface.co/datasets/mbudisic/PsTuts-VQA) is used as an example**, the tool is designed to work with any video transcript dataset. 📚
+EVA, the Enhanced Video Archive, provides intelligent search and retrieval capabilities for video content using RAG (Retrieval-Augmented Generation), making video content easily searchable and accessible.
+While the [Adobe Photoshop video tutorial dataset (PsTuts)](https://huggingface.co/datasets/mbudisic/PsTuts-VQA) is used as an example, the tool is designed to work with any video transcript dataset. 📚

 ## ⚠️ WORK IN PROGRESS ⚠️